dibyendumajumdar/simpledbm/simpledbm-docs/docs/developerguide.rst

      // now get the value
      value = buf.getInt();
    }

+   /* Storable methods not shown */
  }

 Points worth noting are:

-- The ``MyObject`` class provides a constructor that takes a ``ByteBuffer`` as the sole argument.
+- The ``MyObject`` class provides a constructor that takes a ``ByteBuffer`` as an argument.
 This is important as it allows the object to use final fields, allowing the class to be immutable.

 - The constructor skips the first two bytes which contain the type code.